For you created my inmost being; you knit me together in my mother’s womb.

 God made you with gifts, talents, and strengths—exactly what you need to walk down the path He has chosen for you.
 Prayerfully decide to use those parts of yourself for the good in your life, and don’t let Satan prey on the weaknesses!

-For more about goal-setting, check out my first book, Organizing You: Finding Your Spiritual Clutter and Using Organization to Clear it Out.
+For more about goal-setting, check out my first book, Organizing You: Finding Your Spiritual Clutter and Using Organization to Clear it Out and my goal-setting workbook, Organizing for a New Year.

 And I must mention, this is exactly the kind of exercise I do with my coaching clients!
 If you’re interested in Organizing You coaching with me (Christian life coaching with an emphasis on my expertise areas like organization, goal-setting, and goal-achieving), please contact me!